nikitaamani/FURRY-FRIENDS/README.md

 ## Features
 -It has a search bar.
 -It has an Adopt Me button to get the pet you want.
--It has a dark mode/light mode switch.
+-It has a dark mode/light mode
+-It displays the pets weight
 # Installation
 You use git clone to be able to download the documents in the GitHub